 First time here?theCrag.com is a free guide for rock climbing areas all over the world, collaboratively edited by keen rock climbers, boulderers and other nice folks.You can log all your routes, connect and chat with other climbers and much more...» go exploring, » learn more or » ask us a question

-The first thing you will notice is the rock (radiolarite chert): smooth and shiny from a shifting fault line with just enough rough patches scattered across it to allow an ascent.
-In places, the rock looks like auburn glass, polished enough to see one's reflection.
+The first thing you'll notice is the unique modification to the underlying rock (radiolarian chert): it's been polished to a glassy sheet by a shifting fault line, with just enough rough patches scattered across it to allow an ascent.
+In places, the rock looks like glass, polished enough to see one's reflection.

 People walk their dogs here, so watch where you step (or where you flake out your rope).

 For all access issues, please contact the Bay Area Climbers Coalition.

 SF Rec & Park have been concerned about damage to the slickenside, and in 2014 this resulted in them temporarily imposing a permit system.
 While that system was removed after lobbying from local climbers, it is critically important that climbers not alter the rock here in any way, including any placement or replacement of fixed protection.
 This has been SF Rec & Park's primary concern.